LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_1.rst

 In the *Heat Index Monitoring System*, you implemented a program that calculates the heat index using data from temperature and humidity sensors.
 While this solution works well for a single setup, what happens when we want to extend or modify it?
 For instance, imagine adding a second temperature sensor with a different publish frequency.

-..
-For instance:

-..     * Imagine adding a second temperature sensor with a different publish frequency
-..     * Or adjusting the heat index warning threshold dynamically during runtime

 Without parameters, these changes would require duplicating or modifying the existing nodes, leading to unnecessary complexity.

 ROS2 **parameters** provide a powerful way to handle such scenarios.
 Parameters are configurable values that allow nodes to adapt to varying requirements without altering their code.
 For example, you can specify a sensor's publish frequency directly from the command line.

-..
-Let's take a break from URDFs for a moment and explore another essential concept in ROS2: **parameters**.
-Parameters are configurable values that allow to reuse the same node with differents settings.

-..
-To understand their importance, let’s revisit an example from the previous session: the *Heat Index Monitoring System*.
-We used a temperature sensor and a humidity sensor to calculate the heat index.
-Now, imagine we want to extend this setup by adding a second temperature sensor, but with different settings, such as a unique publish frequency.

-..
-What happens if we try to achieve this without parameters?
-We might end up duplicating the existing node just to adjust the frequency.
-This approach quickly becomes inefficient and difficult to manage as the system grows in complexity.

-..
-Fortunately, ROS2 parameters provide an elegant solution.
-They let us configure settings, like the publish frequency, directly from the run command without modifying or duplicating the node’s code.
-A parameter passed as an argument dynamically updates a variable in the node, enabling efficient customization.

 To summarize, ROS2 parameters enable: